wp-plugins/wp-ecommerce-shop-styling/readme.txt

 Version 1.10 has an improved footer for pdf invoice files and adds full compatibility for qtranslate.

 == Frequently Asked Questions ==
-please have a look at the comments [here](http://haet.at/wp-e-commerce-shop-styling/)
+please have a look at the forums [here](http://wpshopstyling.com/forum/wp-shop-styling/)